Power Outages

 Keep Your information current

-Please stay in touch by providing us with your current contact information.
-Call an ACEC Customer Service Representative at 800-831-8629, or e-mail us at acec@acecwi.com.
-ACEC respects the privacy of our members; our database is confidential and is only used for official cooperative business.
+Give us a call at 800-831-8629 or e-mail us at acec@acecwi.com to update your contact information.
+We respect the privacy of our members; our database is confidential and is only used for official cooperative business.

 Outages

 We know you rely on us to restore your power after an outage.
-ACEC works hard to deliver safe, reliable electricity to all members.
+We work hard to deliver safe, reliable electricity to all members.
 So, the big question is; what causes power outages?
 Many outages are caused by weather, animals, and nature but there are other ways outages occur.
-The public may also cause an outage (car-pole accident, digging and hitting an underground line, etc.) And every occasionally, equipment may fail.
+The public may also cause an outage (car-pole accident, digging and hitting an underground line, etc.) And occasionally, equipment may fail.

 SERVICE INTERRUPTIONS